thomaslian/Web-development/README.md

-# Web Development
+# Web Coding
-Projects from the web development course at NTNU (IMT1292).
+Projects from the web coding course at NTNU (IMT1292).

 ## Folder information
 - coursework1-portfolio: My portfolio.
 We started with this in Lab 3 at exercise 2